-The UPSC offers candidates about 50 optional subjects to choose from in the civil services mains exam.
-Out of these, 23 are literature of languages.
-English literature is one of them, and is a popular optional among the language optionals.
+The UPSC offers candidates 48 optional subjects to choose from in the civil services mains exam.
+Out of these, 23 are the literature of languages.
+English literature is one of them and is a popular optional among the language optionals.
 In the 2017 IAS exam, the all-India rank 26 was bagged by Anjali S with her optional as English Literature.
 Contrary to what many think, it is possible to secure good marks in this subject.
 In this article, we discuss all you need to know about the literature of English language optional – preparation tips, toppers, success rate, pros and cons, etc.

 How many take English Literature optional?